Skip to main content

 APION / iStock

 Sticking with the Guinness Book, the longest dog ever recorded was an Australian cattle dog named Bluey, who made it to 29!
 While the average age for the breed is much lower, this type comes from hardy stock.
-DNA testing is recommended, but you mostly need to keep track of your pet’s eyes and ears throughout her life.
+DNA testing is recommended for this breed, but you mostly need to keep track of your pet’s eyes and ears throughout her life.

 Tan poodle lying on a bed